Red Mite in Chicken Houses

 Poultry Shield is a liquid cleaner and sanitising product by Biolink that is best applied to your hen houses with a pressure sprayer.
 It works by breaking down organic matter and eradicating the mites' habitat.

-After applying thoroughly to the coop, and letting it dry, the chickens can re-enter.
-Safe for use on all animal housing, and also for cleaning feeding equipment.
+Poultry Shield is mixed with water and, after applying thoroughly to the coop, letting it dry, the chickens can re-enter.
+Safe for use on all animal housing, and also diluted for cleaning feeding equipment.

-Diatom Powder can also be used in a similar manner to a louse powder and can be applied directly onto the bird.
+Diatomaceous Earth Powder can be used in a similar manner to a louse powder and can be applied directly onto the bird.
 In the henhouse pay particular attention to perches and nest boxes to kill any other remaining mites.

 Red Mite Prevention

-Apart from Poultry Shield and Diatom mentioned above, as a preventative measure, you could also use Barrier Red Mite Powder.
+Apart from Poultry Shield and DE mentioned above, as a preventative measure, you could also use Barrier Red Mite Powder.

-Barrier Red Mite Powder is an insect repellent for amateur use against red mite.
-Apply directly to poultry and sprinkle liberally in the housing paying particular attention to the perch ends, corners and crevices.
+Barrier Red Mite Powder is an organic insect repellent for use against red mite.
+It contains a tea tree oil repellent.
+Apply directly to poultry and sprinkle liberally in the housing too.

 If your birds are showing signs of anaemia or are looking unwell then give them a vitamin and iron boost with Agrivite Red Mite Rescue Remedy to rebuild their iron balance.